2mau/ParProg/assignment07_Sexten/README.md

 ### Tasks

 - Vectorize your code for `float` types using the gcc-specific intrinsic functions `_mm_load_ps`, `_mm_add_ps`, `_mm_mul_ps`, and `_mm_store_ps`.
 Do not forget to include the respective header `xmmintrin.h`.
 - Compile your manually vectorized code with `-O1` but without any compiler flags for auto-vectorization and compare its performance for your set of problem sizes to your previous code versions.
 What can you observe?
 Is the result still correct?
+The result is still correct.
+We can observe that now we approximately a quarter of the time from the sequential algorithm which intuitivly makes sense.

 - Verify any findings using `perf` as described in Exercise 1.
 - How does the solution for this Exercise compare to Exercise 2 and Exercise 1?
 Are there any advantages or disadvantages?
+Well intrinsics allow fine grained control, which is just partially possible or not possible with the other two approaches.
+On the other hand it is more difficult to use.

 - Enter the wall clock time of the compiler-specific intrinsics version with size 2048 and 1e6 repetitions to the spreadsheet linked on Discord.

 ## General Notes